So, What Are Content Groups?

-- a list of all the writing guides and checking profiles you've set up on your Acrolinx server.
+- a list of all the writing guides and Checking Profiles that you've set up on your Acrolinx Platform.

 - a list of all the languages available to Acrolinx.

-The Content Group is initially empty - content that matches your criteria is added to the group with the next check.
-If needed you can run a batch check to include all content at once.
-You can use the Content Analyzer or the Command Line Checker to run a set of checks.
+The Content Group is initially empty — content that matches your criteria is added to the group with the next check.
+If needed, you can run a batch check to include all content at once.
+You can use the Content Analyzer or the CLI to run a set of checks.